mjklaren/ShiftRegister/README.md

   - Change MAX_SIZEINOCTETS to 8
   - Change "uin32_t" in the code to "uint64_t".

+...and adjust your code accordingly.
 A buffersize of 64 bits will work on the RP2040, but will require an additional CPU cycle per request.

 An example application is provided to control generic 8 bit controllers/"joysticks", like the legacy 8-bit Gameboy controller.
 Check the wiring diagram below: